majorsilence/Dev/_posts/2021-09-04-openvpn-client-vm.md

 title: VM to host an openvpn client
 ---

 This post is going to cover using a virtual machine to host a vpn client in a virtual machine to secret the connection from the host machine.
-The example will be using hyper-v, openvpn, ubuntu 18.04, and gnome network manager.
+The example will be using hyper-v, openvpn, Ubuntu 18.04, and gnome network manager.

 Why?
 Why not?
-Also, in the world of working from home it is nice to keep the host device seperate from the work network in the case of bring your own device.
+Also, in the world of working from home it is nice to keep the host device separate from the work network in the case of bringing your own device.

-Anyway, using ubuntu with network manager makes the type of vpn easy to switch.
-I'm using ubuntu 18.04 because it has the best default integration with windows when using hyper-v.
-The other reason for using ubuntu is because it is 2gb or less download while a windows vm is closer to 20gb.
-I don't want to download that much or wast that much disk space.
-I can also run ubuntu with a low cpu and memory impact as an interface to a remote machine.
-Hyper-v is being used because that is what I have on my windows machine at moment.
+Anyway, using Ubuntu with 'network manager' makes the type of vpn easy to switch.
+I'm using Ubuntu 18.04 because it has the best default integration with Windows when using hyper-v.
+The other reason for using Ubuntu is because it is 2gb or less download while a Windows vm is closer to 20gb.
+I don't want to download that much or waste that much disk space.
+I can also run Ubuntu with a low cpu and memory impact as an interface to a remote machine.
+Hyper-v is being used because that is what I have on my Windows machine at the moment.
 Feel free to use vmware, virtual box, parallels, kvm, whatever.

 This is mostly going to be a visual guide.
 I am making the assumption everyone knows how to use google or some similar search engine to fill in the blanks.

-I've included more screenshots then I normally would incase people are not familar with ubuntu.
-Search ubuntu, it is easy to use.
+I've included more screenshots than I normally would in case people are not familiar with Ubuntu.
+Search Ubuntu, it is easy to use.
 However, I don't have screenshots for everything and I've not annotated the screenshots.

 # Hyper-v, VM Install